Miyaou/miyaou.fr/README.md

 # miyaou.fr

-The personnal weebsite that I work on when I'm too tired to sleep 🙃
+The personnal website that I work on when I'm too tired to sleep 🙃

+It's just me trying to figure out HTML/CSS though...

-You can check it out [here](http://www.miyaou.fr) !
+You can check out how it goes [here](http://www.miyaou.fr) !

+---

 ### TODO
 - [ ] Design website